 Squirrels have an admirable level of resistance against cold weather and some species survive in sub-degree weather.
 But how do they do this?
 How do their bodies respond as the temperature drops?
 Do they rely on layers of fat like most other mammals for warmth or are there other ways that allow them to survive?

-As per the usual, my curiosity got the better of me and I ended up reading about how do squirrels survive in cold weather.
+As per the usual, my curiosity got the better of me and I ended up reading about how do squirrels survive in winter.
 Here’s what I found:

 Different Squirrel Species Have Different Winter Survival Mechanisms

-Squirrel’s have a variety of winter survival tools but they vary between the different species.
+Squirrel’s have a variety of winter survival tools to live long lives but they vary between the different species.
 Almost all squirrels bulk up their fat stores in Autumn and rely upon either nests or burrows for protection.
-Some squirrels will physically change their fur for added warmth while others will simply go into hibernation, lower their body temperature and slow down their hearts and brains..
+Some squirrels will physically change their fur for added warmth while others will simply go into hibernation, lower their body temperature and slow down their hearts and brains.

 Survival Mechanisms of Squirrels that Are Active During Winter